19 Great Bike Industry Jobs & Career Ideas

-If you’re super interested in becoming a professional trail builder for a big name company such as Gravity Logic or Progressive Trail Design, consider enrolling in a comprehensive trail builder course or get a heavy machine operator certification.
+If you’re super interested in becoming a professional trail builder for a big-name company such as Gravity Logic or Progressive Trail Design, consider enrolling in a comprehensive trail builder course or getting a heavy machine operator certification.

 12. Trail Crew & Trail Maintenance

 - EDUCATION: None